 - Shehecheyanu was performed on Kol Halev’s Argentinian concert tour in 2007

 - Shalom Aleichem, Peace to Us was a Verizon ringtone!

 A very brief bio…

 Carol, who is known to young children as "Miss Carol," makes her home in the Washington, DC area.
-Carol grew up in Baldwin, Long Island (NY) and graduated from Brown University before moving to Northern Virginia to work as a government economist/writer and freelance writer/editor and to raise three children, who now are adults.
+Carol grew up in Baldwin, Long Island (NY) and graduated from Brown University before moving to Northern Virginia to work as a government economist/writer and then freelance writer/editor and to raise three children, who now are adults.
 Sadly, her husband of 30 years died in 2010, and the wonderful man she married in 2015 died in 2016 but left her with two lovely stepdaughters.
-Happily, Carol got remarried in 2018 and through marriage became an instant grandma and stepmom to another daughter.
-Carol's lifelong love of music eventually led her to discover what she was meant to do.
+Happily, Carol got remarried in 2018 and through marriage became an instant grandma and stepmom to another lovely daughter.
 Carol began publishing music in the year 2000 to make her music more widely available; her publishing company is Chai Notes Publications (ASCAP).
 Her choral music is distributed by J.W.
 Pepper but is more immediately available through this website.
 Carol is a member of the Women Cantors' Network and the American Society of Composers, Authors and Publishers (ASCAP).
-In her "spare time," Carol is a writer/editor at the Bureau of Labor Statistics of the U.S. Department of Labor.
+Carol recently retired from an editorial position at the Bureau of Labor Statistics of the U.S. Department of Labor.